cyverse/irods-adm/coding-standards-bash.md

 ### Function Comments

-__TODO review the following in a browser__

-Any function that is part of a library or whose purpose isn't obvious should have a leading comment that describing it.
-A function comment should describe its function's behavior and not its implementation.
-It should describe the following as well.
+Any function that is part of a library or whose purpose isn't obvious should have a leading comment describing it.
+A function comment should describe its function's interface and behavior, not its implementation.
+It should include the following.

 * any global or exported variables read or modified
 * usage of stdin and stdout
 * usage of stderr if it is used for something other than warning and error messages
-* any special return statuses other than zero for success and the default non-zero for failure
+* any special return statuses other than zero for success and non-zero for failure

 ```bash
 # Decodes a serialized iRODS protocol packet header length